containers/buildah/docs/buildah-config.md

 **--onbuild** *onbuild command*

 Add an ONBUILD command to the image.
 ONBUILD commands are automatically run when images are built based on the image you are creating.

-ONBUILD images are only supported on `docker` formatted images.
+Note: this setting is not present in the OCIv1 image format, so it is discarded when writing images using OCIv1 formats.

 **--os** *operating system*